JoshuaRady/Fireweed/README.md

 ### Fuel Moisture

-Equations for calculating dead fuel moisture according using the Rothermel 1981 / NWCG variant of the Fosberg model are included.
-Dead fuel moisture can be calculated using the GSI based system used in NFDRS 2016.
+Equations for calculating dead fuel moisture are provided using the Rothermel 1981 / NWCG variant of the Fosberg model.
+This method has the advantage of only requiring current day weather conditions but its estimates are made through a simple lookup table based calculation.
+We plan to add more robust method in the near future.

+Dead fuel moisture can be calculated using an implementation of the GSI based system used in NFDRS 2016.

 ### Other